U.S. to waive sanctions on firm, CEO behind Russia's Nord Stream 2 pipeline | Politics

 U.S. to waive sanctions on firm, CEO behind Russia's Nord Stream 2 pipeline

 German Foreign Minister Heiko Maas said the administration had waived the sanctions on those two parties but also imposed sanctions on Russian entities and ships linked to the construction of Nord Stream 2.
-"We see this as a constructive step, which we are happy to further discuss with our partners in Washington," Maas told reporters, adding the Biden administration had not made any promises beyond the sanctions waiver.
+"We see this as a constructive step, which we are happy to further discuss with our partners in Washington," Maas told reporters, adding President Joe Biden's administration had not made any promises beyond the sanctions waiver.

-Yuriy Vitrenko, the new CEO of Ukraine's state-owned energy company Naftogaz, said Nord Stream 2 is Russia's "most malign and dangerous geopolitical project" and that Ukraine would ask Washington to fully apply its laws and impose sanctions to stop the pipeline.
-Russian officials on Wednesday signaled that the move could help mend Washington's fraught ties with Moscow.
+White House spokeswoman Karine Jean-Pierre told reporters aboard Air Force One that the administration remained opposed to the pipeline, but declined to comment on the State Department report.
+"The Biden administration has been clear that the Nord Stream 2 pipeline is a bad deal.
+It's a Russian geopolitical project that threatens European energy security, and that of ...
+Ukraine and eastern-flank NATO allies and partners."

-But Republicans in Washington criticized the waivers, with Representative August Pfluger adding an amendment to legislation he said would impose sanctions on Russia and prevent the pipeline from completion.
-White House spokeswoman Karine Jean-Pierre told reporters aboard Air Force One that the Biden administration remained opposed to the pipeline and declined to comment on the State Department report.
+Yuriy Vitrenko, the new CEO of Ukraine's state-owned energy company, Naftogaz, said Nord Stream 2 is Russia's "most malign and dangerous geopolitical project" and that Ukraine would ask Washington to fully apply its laws and impose sanctions to stop the pipeline.
+Russian officials signaled on Wednesday that the move to waive sanctions could help mend Washington's fraught ties with Moscow.

-"The Biden administration has been clear that Nord Stream 2 pipeline is a bad deal; it's a Russian geopolitical project that threatens European energy security, and that of ...
-Ukraine and eastern flank NATO allies and partners."
-Biden's decision to waive sanctions on Nord Stream 2 AG and its CEO removes one irritant in U.S.-German ties, and U.S. officials hope it provides some leverage to deepen cooperation on broader issues, including China and Russia.
+But U.S. lawmakers from both parties criticized the waivers.
+Senator Jeanne Shaheen, a Democrat, said after speaking with a Biden administration official that the State Department would place sanctions on eight other entities helping to lay the pipeline, but that she was disappointed about the waivers.
+"Every option available to prevent its completion should be utilized," she said.
+Senator Jim Risch, the senior Republican on the Senate Foreign Relations Committee, said the waivers will be "a gift to Putin that will only weaken the United States' leverage in the lead up to the impending Biden-Putin summit."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)